Skip to main content

 NOTES:

-1. If a request to extend a stay or to change status is denied but the underlying petition for non-immigrant classification is approved, you may file a motion but not an appeal.
+1. If USCIS denies a request to extend a stay or to change status but approves the underlying petition for non-immigrant classification, you may file a motion but not an appeal.

 2. Only T and U nonimmigrants can file Form I-192 through USCIS.
-All others must file this form through DHS Customs and Border Protection.
+All others must file this form through U.S. Customs and Border Protection.

-4. There are a few exceptions permitting a motion to reopen (MTR) based on court decisions and settlements, e.g., NWIRP and Proyecto San Pablo.
+4. There are a few exceptions permitting a motion to reopen (MTR) based on court decisions and settlements, such as NWIRP and Proyecto San Pablo.
 Under these exceptions, you may file a MTR (Form I-290B).

 5. Conditional residents placed in removal proceedings when their Form I-751 or Form I-829 is denied may seek to have an immigration judge review the denial.
 This review would occur during the removal proceedings.